(All fields required)

 Children and youth with special healthcare needs often require a multitude of therapies to help them overcome their developmental limitations.
 Developmental therapies refer to Occupational (OT), Physical (PT) and Speech-Language Pathology (SLP) therapies.
-While information and resources are provided for the individual therapies, remember that there is often overlap in the treatment of some disabilities such as feeding problems, which may be evaluated and treated by both occupational and speech therapists.
+While information and resources are provided for the individual therapies, remember that there is often overlap in the treatment of some disabilities such as feeding problems, which may be evaluated and treated by both occupational therapists and speech-language pathologists.

 The Complex Care Center at Cincinnati Children's helps educate patients and families about each therapy type and puts them in touch with the proper resources.

 Occupational, physical and speech-language therapy professionals can be helpful in diagnosing and treating disabilities.
 It is important to describe the patient's disabilities in detail and what service you are seeking because therapists differ in their areas of interest and expertise as well as in the type or style of treatment they practice.
 Programs that do not have a certified therapist may not be adequate for more significant disabilities.
 It is important to inquire about these issues before choosing a therapist and to consider other approaches if your child is not making good progress.

 Questions to ask a prospective therapist about their practice might include:

 Occupational therapy services include comprehensive evaluations, parent education and treatment for children with a variety of diagnoses and problems.
 The goal of occupational therapy is to improve self-help skills and adaptive behavior for individuals with developmental delays, illnesses or injuries that limit their ability to function independently.
 New skills are taught as well as assistance in the areas of motor and sensory development.
 Areas that the occupational therapist may assess or address include: